-Utilizing base salary data from the Retail Survey and, with respect to Mr. Casey and Mr. Westenberger, base salary data for the Company's peer group, as well as making adjustments in light of the objective and subjective factors discussed above, the Committee determined to increase base salaries for fiscal 2012 to reach more competitive levels.
-The following table details the base salaries we provided in fiscal 2011 to each of our named executive officers and their corresponding base salaries for fiscal 2012, which will become effective April 29, 2012.
-The base saleries set for 2012 are generally below the 50th percentile levels paid to executives in similar positions at the companies in the Retail Survey and our peer group.
+Utilizing base salary data from the Retail Survey and, with respect to Messrs.
+Casey and Westenberger, base salary data for the Company's peer group, as well as making adjustments in light of the objective and subjective factors discussed above, the Committee determined to increase base salaries for fiscal 2013 to better align with market competitive levels.
+The base salary for Mr. Lynch was increased when he was promoted to President on December 14, 2012.
+Because Mr. Petty has announced that he will be retiring from the Company on June 30, 2013, his base salary was not adjusted.
+The following table details the base salaries we provided in fiscal 2012 to each of our named executive officers and their corresponding base salaries for fiscal 2013, which, with the exception of Messrs.
+Lynch and Petty, will become effective April 28, 2013.
+The base salaries set for 2013 approximate the 50th percentile (median) levels paid to executives in similar positions at the companies in the Retail Survey and our peer group.

-Base Salary
+Base S Salary

-Named Executive Officer Fiscal 2011 Fiscal 2012
+Named Executive Officer Fiscal 2012 Fiscal 2013

-hall 12 a =00.000 0=0.000

-Michael D. Casey \$ 760,000 \$ 850,000
+Michael D. Casey \$850,000 \$900,000

 Chairman of the Board and Chief Executive Officer

-Richard F. Westenberger \$ 425,000 \$ 480,000
+Richard F. Westenberger \$480,000 \$515,000

 Executive Vice President and Chief Financial Officer

-Lisa A. Fitzgerald \$ 500,000 \$ 515,000
+Lisa A. Fitzgerald \$515,000 \$530,000

 Executive Vice President and Brand Leader for OshKosh B'gosh

-Brian J. Lynch \$ 450,000 \$ 525,000
+Brian J. Lynch \$525,000 \$650,000

-Executive Vice President and Brand Leader for Carter's
+President

-Christopher W. Rork. \$ 450,000 \$ 465,000
+Christopher W. Rork \$465,000 \$500,000

 Executive Vice President of Supply Chain

-Charles E. Whetzel, Jr. \$ 475,000 N/A

-Former Executive Vice President and Chief Supply Chain Officer
+James C. Petty \$495,000 \$495,000

+Former President of Retail Stores